Empiree/DeftSharp.Windows.Input/DOCUMENTATION.md

 Each object of the MouseListener class stores its own subscriptions.
 Keep this in mind when you use the `Unsubscribe` methods.

+> [!NOTE]
-> **Best Practice:** Before closing the application, unsubscribe from all events.
+> :bulb: **Best Practice:** Before closing the application, unsubscribe from all events.
 This correctly releases the system resources used by the application.

 ## Subscribe to the mouse events